Understanding Sulfhydryl Groups: Hydrophobic or Hydrophilic?

 The Nature of the Sulfhydryl Group

 The sulfhydryl group is known for its ability to form strong bonds with water molecules.
 This characteristic makes it a key player in processes like protein folding, enzyme activity, and the solubility of various organic compounds.
-However, the answer to whether it is hydrophobic or hydrophilic is not straightforward—it depends on the context and environment in which it exists.
+That said, the answer to whether it is hydrophobic or hydrophilic is not straightforward—it depends on the context and environment in which it exists.

 Hydrophobic vs. Hydrophilic: A Quick Overview